Hugo (franchise): ITE games

 Niels Krogh Mortensen and his brother Lars directed more than 30 Hugo games that sold more than 10 million copies, including over three million in Germany alone.
 The games were released for multiple platforms, including personal computers, game consoles, and mobile phones.
 Most of the titles are platform games or minigame compilations, but there are also several educational games.
 In the early games, Hugo attempts to free his family from the witch Scylla in familiar scenarios that are the same as in the TV show.
 In the later games, Hugo thwarts Scylla's more elaborate revenge plots against the trolls and schemes to gain a supreme magic power, and several games do not feature her at all.
 In some of the games, Hugo's family members (usually also to foil Scylla's), his friends, or sometimes even their enemies (in the multiplayer games) are featured as playable characters in addition to or instead of Hugo.
 Unlike the ones based directly on the TV show, limited to the established settings, the other entries in the Hugo game series have Hugo's family members visit a variety of different fantasy and real-world locations.

-The first title in the long-running series of Hugo games was created in 1991 for the Commodore 64, followed by the games for the Amiga, PC (DOS and Microsoft Windows), Game Boy, and PlayStation.
+The first title in the long-running series of Hugo games was created in 1991 for the Commodore 64, followed by games for the Amiga, MS-DOS, Windows, Game Boy, and PlayStation.
 There have also been numerous small browser games, the first of which was released in 1996.
-The first 3D platform game (Hugo: Quest for the Sunstones) was published in 2000.
+The first 3D platform game, Hugo: Quest for the Sunstones, was published in 2000.
 Beginning in 2005, Hugo was rebooted as Agent Hugo, with a new series of four 3D action games.
 Distributors and partners included Egmont Interactive, Electronic Arts, and Namco.
 In Turkey, several games were published by the newspaper Hürriyet.